 Structured Data Formats for Creating a Google Knowledge Panel

-The majority of Search structured data uses the schema.org vocabulary, but for information about Google Search behavior, you should rely on the Google Search Central documentation rather than the schema.org definition.
+The majority of Search structured data recognized by Google for getting the knowledge panel uses the schema.org vocabulary, but for information about Google Search behavior, you should rely on the Google Search Central documentation rather than the schema.org definition.
 More properties and objects can be found on schema.org that are not required by Google Search but may still be beneficial for other platforms, tools, and services.

 Unless otherwise stated, Google Search accepts only these formats for structured data: